 To edit sudo configuration file use:

-Above command will open /etc/sudores file in editor.
-This file is main configuration file for sudo.
-In sudores file you will get below entry, which provides user root to do anything
+Above command will open /etc/sudores file in an editor.
+This file is the main configuration file for sudo settings.
+In the sudoers file, you will get an entry like below.
+This provides privileges to root user to do anything.

 root ALL=(ALL) ALL